 Personalized BIB Number

 If you register by the end of day May 31, you will receive a personalized bib number.
-It will include the event name "Climb to Kaiser", the event date, your first initial and last name, and the route you registered for.
+It will include the event name "Climb to Kaiser", or "Tollhouse Century" the event date, your first initial and last name.

 Commemorative Finisher's Jersey